mikedeck/aws-lambda-zombie-workshop/README.md

 8\.
 Skip past the blueprints page as we will not be using one.

 9\.
-Name the function **SlackService**.
+Name the function **[StackName]SlackService**.
 Now navigate to the GitHub repo for this workshop, or the location where you downloaded the GitHub files to your local machine.

 10\.
-Open the **SlackService.js** file from the GitHub repo, found in the slack folder.
+Open the [**SlackService.js**](Slack/SlackService.js) file from the GitHub repo, found in the slack folder.
 Copy the entire contents of this js file into the Lambda inline edit window.

 11\.
 Input the Slack Token string that you copied earlier into the function.
 You should copy the Token string from Slack into the "token" variable in the Lambda function, replacing the string **INSERT YOUR TOKEN FROM SLACK HERE** with your own token.